ldeon/Ubitunedec/README.md

 - A feature that uses an AI to sort out music from character voices, knowing what the characters are and what they are saying to make it easier for the user to not have to painfully sort through the files.
 - Exporting in MP3, OGG, FLAC and M4A formats.
 - Having the program include sound files from most Ubisoft games (this could be a copyright issue).
+## Licensing
+Please use however you'd like, although credit me if you can.
+I don't recieve royalties, this is open source software.